-When you come to Queen Mary University of London, you automatically become a member of Queen Mary, University of London Students’ Union (QMSU).
-The Union aims to improve your student experience by listening to your feedback and opinions, representing your views, and providing student-led activities and services.
-If you are studying medicine or dentistry you will also become a member of Barts and The London Students’ Association (BLSA).
+Queen Mary Students' Union (QMSU) is a democratic membership organisation that is the voice of all Queen Mary students.
+You automatically become a member of QMSU when you join Queen Mary.
+The Union’s mission is to improve students’ lives through listening to your feedback, electing students to represent your views, and by providing opportunities and services.
+If you are studying medicine or dentistry, you will also become a member of the Barts and The London Students’ Association (BLSA).

-There are hundreds of student groups to get involved with that will help you make new friends, spark new interests and gain new skills and experiences!
-With over 200 societies, 60 sports clubs and a variety of media outlets, there is something for everyone.
-Plus, if a group suited to your interests doesn’t exist, you can always set one up.
-Find out about student societies.
+There are hundreds of student groups you can get involved with to help you make new friends, spark new interests and gain new skills.
+With over 250 societies, 60 sports clubs and a variety of media outlets, there is something for everyone.
+If a group suited to your interests doesn’t exist, you can always set one up!
+Find out about student societies and sports societies here.

 The Union supports the local community through volunteering, fundraising and sports programmes.
-Volunteers log thousands of hours in one-off and on-going opportunities with charities and not-for-profit organisations.
-Volunteering Groups, setup by students, deliver projects in local hospitals, schools, community centres and more.
-Raise and Give (RAG) raises thousands of pounds each year for student nominated charities and offers the chance for students to plan their own events and fundraising campaigns.
-There is also the opportunity to gain coaching qualifications and deliver sports sessions in schools & the local community as part of the Union’s Community Sport programme.
+Volunteers can participate in one-off and on-going opportunities with charities and not-for-profit organisations.
+Volunteering groups, set up by students, deliver projects in local hospitals, schools, community centres and more.
+Raise and Give (RAG) raises thousands of pounds each year for student-nominated charities and offers the chance for students to plan their own events and fundraising campaigns.

 Develop your skills

-Getting involved in student groups and representation is a great way to develop your skills and employability but if you want to take it to the next level, the QM Skills Award is here to help.
+Getting involved in student groups and representation is a great way to develop your employability skills, but if you want to take it to the next level, the Queen Mary Skills Award is here to help.
 All students involved in Union activities can register for the award.
-This training and accreditation programme helps you to record your experiences and understand the skills gained through extra-curricular activities.
+This training and accreditation programme helps you to understand the work-ready skills you gain through extra-curricular activities.

-Settling into University can be a scary experience, but not when you’ve got a buddy.
-The Union Buddy Scheme matches current Queen Mary students (mentors) with incoming first year students (mentees) to ensure you get the most out of their time at university.
-The Buddy Scheme gives new students a chance to meet other new students from their course, as well as get tips and advice about university life from experienced mentors.
+Settling into university can be a scary experience, but not when you’ve got a buddy.
+The Union Buddy Scheme matches current Queen Mary students (mentors) with incoming first year students (mentees) to ensure they get the most out of their time at university.
+The Buddy Scheme gives new students a chance to get to know other people on their course, as well as gaining tips and advice about university life from experienced mentors.

-Venues, Shops & Cafes; Eat, drink and shop in the Unions bars, restaurants, cafes and shops.
-By day Drapers Bar and Restaurant and The Griff Inn serve quality food and snacks suited to a range of dietary requirements.
-By night each venue transforms for club nights, comedy nights or pub quizzes.
-If you’re looking for QMUL branded clothing, stationary or food and drink visit Infusion shop, The Village Shop.
-For take-away or stay-in hot drinks, sandwiches, snacks and relaxing social spaces, visit Ground Café, The learning Café or The Shield Café.
-Find out more here.
+You can eat, drink and shop in the Union’s bars, restaurants, cafes and shops.
+By day, Drapers Bar and Restaurant and The Griff Inn serve quality food and snacks suited to a range of dietary requirements; by night, each venue transforms for club nights, comedy nights, pub quizzes and more.
+If you’re looking for QMUL branded clothing, stationery or food and drink, visit our Infusion shop and the Village Shop.
+For drinks, sandwiches, snacks and relaxing social spaces, visit Ground Café, The Learning Café or The Shield Café.
+Find out more about our on-campus restaurants here.

-Other Facilities: The Union also offers a range of other facilities including bookable rooms for student groups, social spaces to chill out and relax and a multi-faith space for prayer and contemplation.
+The Union also offers a range of additional facilities including bookable rooms for student groups, social spaces to chill out and relax in, and a multi-faith space for prayer and contemplation.